Hirosvk/ADTUtils/docs/stack.md

   # when the lengths are equal, the newer value becomes the maximum
 ```
 The current implementation supports only one set of custom metadata.

+## Enumerable
+Ruby's Enumerable module methods are supported, such as each, map, and select.